 Highgate is looking for a well-qualified, enthusiastic and innovative computing specialist to teach pupils in the Senior School.
-The successful candidate will be interested in problem solving, and in ways of making coding accessible to pupils aged from 11 to 18.
-They will teach the IGCSE and A level Computer Science courses, and will work closely with other departments whose subjects require the manipulation of data.
-Recent experience of teaching exam classes and the ability to teach some Maths would be helpful, although not essential.
+The successful candidate will be interested in problem solving and in ways of making coding accessible to pupils aged from 11 to 18.
+They will teach the IGCSE and A level Computer Science courses and will work closely with other departments whose subjects require the ICT and data management skills.
+Recent experience of teaching exam classes and the ability to teach some relevant mathematics would be helpful, although not essential.
 The post could be full or part-time.

 There are opportunities to contribute to the pastoral and co-curricular life at the school, both aspects of which are valued at Highgate.

-Pupils at Highgate take the Cambridge IGCSE Computer Science course.
-The two parts of the specification are the theory of Computer Science and problem solving and programming.
-Computer Science has been offered at A level since September 2017.
+Pupils at Highgate take the EdExcel IGCSE Computer Science course; the two parts of the specification are Principles of Computer Science and Application of Computational Thinking.
+Computer Science has been offered at A level (OCR) since September 2017, with a similar emphasis on background subject knowledge alongside with more algorithmic content and a significant practical programming coursework element.

-The department also provides opportunities for pupils to develop their coding skills and creativity in problem solving through extra-curricular clubs and preparation for national computer programming competitions.
-Highgate pupils have been very successful in competitions featuring the Raspberry Pi and Microsoft Kodu.
+The department provides opportunities for pupils to develop their coding skills and creativity in problem solving through extra-curricular clubs and extension classes, including preparation for national coding and informatics competitions.

 Teachers at Highgate enjoy a welcoming, comfortable and exceptionally well-resourced environment and are provided with significant assistance from a range of support staff.
 Salaries are competitive.
 The school pays the employer’s contribution to the Teachers’ Pension Scheme.

-Mark O’Connor, the Head of Computing (email@example.com) or James Newton, the Deputy Head (Academic) (james firstname.lastname@example.org) are very happy to answer any questions.
+Daryl Noyce, the Coordinator of Computing for KS5, (firstname.lastname@example.org), Andrew Dales, the Coordinator of Computing for KS4 or James Newton, the Deputy Head (Academic) (james email@example.com) are very happy to answer any questions.